-Note 11 - Oregon Public Employees Retirement System Retiree Health Insurance Account
+Note 10 - Oregon Public Employees Retirement System Retiree Health Insurance Account

-Plan description

-PERS administers the Retirement Health Insurance Account (RHIA) cost-sharing multiple-employer defined benefit OPEB plan (the Plan) for units of state government, political subdivisions, community colleges, and school districts, containing multiple actuarial pools.
+Plan description - PERS administers the Retirement Health Insurance Account (RHIA) cost-sharing multiple-employer defined benefit OPEB plan (the Plan) for units of state government, political subdivisions, community colleges, and school districts, containing multiple actuarial pools.
 Plan assets may be used to pay the benefits of the employees of any employer that provides OPEB through the Plan.

 PERS is administered in accordance with Oregon Revised Statues (ORS) Chapter 238, Chapter 238A, and Internal Revenue Code Section 401(a).
 The Oregon Legislature has delegated authority to the Public Employees Retirement Board (Board) to administer and manage PERS.
 All members of the board are appointed by the governor and confirmed by the State Senate.
 The governor designates the chairperson.
-One member must be a public employer manager or a local elected official, one member must be a union-represented public employee or retiree, and three members must have experience in business management, pension management, or investing.
+One member must be a public employee or retiree, and three members must have experience in business management, pension management, or investing.